hackclub/camp/cohort_4/playbook/activities.md

   > How is it going?
   > What can I do to be helpful?

-- If a hacker does need help, make sure you have an understanding of the problem before answering.
+- If a hacker does need help, make sure you have a clear understanding of the problem before answering.
+- Sometimes hackers will become too focused on a particular part of their project.
+  - Make sure to remind them of their project's scope.
+  - It is in their better interest to not focus on minor details because they have to finish before demos.
+They can continue working on details later.
+A working project is always better than a nice looking broken project.

 ## Feedback Forms